simonvomeyser/simple-web-dev/resources/markdown/use-env-variables-in-laravel-envoy.md

 slug: use-env-variables-in-laravel-envoy
 excerpt: >-

-    Laravel Envoy provides a nice alternative for projects that don't need or can have a push to deploy setup.
+    Laravel Envoy provides a nice alternative for projects that don't need or can't have a push to deploy setup.

     I found out that you can use environment-variables quite easily inside tasks.